Former Al-Shabaab deputy leader surrenders

 Robow, a co-founder of the Somali terrorist group, turned himself over to authorities in the town of Hudur, 400 kilometers southwest of Mogadishu, said Hassan Hussein Mohamed, minister of internal security for south west state.

-Robow, also called "Abu Mansur," left Al-Shabaab in 2013 after falling out with its leader Ahmed Abdi Godane, who was killed in a US drone strike in September 2014.
+Robow, also called "Abu Mansur," left Al-Shabaab in 2013 after falling out with its leader Ahmed Abdi Godane, who was killed a year later, in September 2014, in a US drone strike.

+According to the US Department of State, Robow, born in 1969, had served as an al-Shabaab spokesperson and also served as the group's spiritual leader.

-The wanted man was attacked by Al-Shabaab militants in his hometown of Abal last week after initiating talks with the Somali government for his surrender.
+Robow and his loyalists had been battling Al-Shabaab militants in his hometown of Abal after initiating talks with the Somali government for his surrender.

-Somali Defense Minister Abdirashid Abdullahi Mohamed met with Robow in Hudur on Sunday, before Robow was flown to Mogadishu, where he is expected to hold a press conference.
+Somali Defense Minister Abdirashid Abdullahi Mohamed met with Robow in Hudur on Sunday, before Robow was flown to Mogadishu, where he is expected to hold a news conference.

+Stig Jarle Hansen, author of "Al-Shabaab in Somalia: The History and Ideology of a Militant Islamist Group," told CNN in an email that while Robow won't be able to persuade many of today's Al-Shabaab fighters to surrender with him, his surrender is still important.

+"Robow is one of the core early members of Al-Shabaab, and one of the core [members] of Afghanistan veterans that returned to Somalia.
+One of the few of that generation of fighters still alive, and he functioned as a press spokesman for the organization for several years.
+He is the highest ranking Al-Shabaab member ever to defect.
+This means that his defection is very ideologically and symbolically important"

 The United States removed a $5 million bounty for Robow last June.
 The bounty had been in place since 2012.